John Aitken (meteorologist): Work

 He carried out experiments on atmospheric dust in relation to the formation of clouds and mists (1882), on the formation of dew (1885) and on the laws of cyclones (1891).
 His instrument for counting the dust particles in the air has been used in principle by many later workers.
 He also invented new forms of thermometer screens which aided the development of meteorology.

 One of his experiments conducted with a self-designed apparatus provided the first evidence of new particle formation in the atmosphere.
 This work was documented in an article titled "On some nuclei of cloudy condensation", in the 39th volume of the Transactions of the Royal Society of Edinburgh published in 1898.

 John Aitken was the author of a number of important pioneering discoveries "On Dust, Fogs and Clouds" (the title of an 1880 article he penned).
-As early as 1874, Aitken had concluded that when water vapour in the atmosphere condenses, it must condense on some solid particle, and thus, without the presence of dust and other aerosol particles in the air, there would be no formation of fog, clouds, or rain.
+As early as 1874, Aitken had concluded that when water vapour in the atmosphere condenses, it must condense on some solid particle, and thus, without the presence of dust and other aerosol particles in the air, there would be no formation of fog, clouds, or rain (that was however experimentally disproven by C. T. R. Wilson in 1895, who later discovered that ions created by cosmic rays also work).
 In 1884, he concluded that the brilliant colours often seen in the sunset are due to the refraction of light by dust particles in the upper atmosphere.

 Today, his name is given by atmospheric scientists to the smallest atmospheric aerosol particles (Aitken nuclei), those with a radius less than 0.1 micrometres.
 This size range include the newly nucleated particles whose existence Aitken demonstrated.

-Cargill Gilston Knott assembled and edited Aitkens works for the Royal Society of Edinburgh, and contributed an introductory Memoir:
+Cargill Gilston Knott assembled and edited Aitken's works for the Royal Society of Edinburgh, and contributed an introductory Memoir: